 The Health and Safety Executive (HSE) has produced a downloadable guide that highlights to employers the major risks of working at height.
 The guide states that work at height should always be carried out on a suitable platform with edge protection.
-It also advises workers that where this is not possible, a ladder may have to be used but that ladders should not be used for any lengthy period of time as a workplace.
+It also advises workers that equipment for working at height, such as a ladder, should not be used for any lengthy period of time.

-If you have suffered a personal injury as a result of a fall from height and you believe someone else was to blame for the accident, YouClaim can help you make a compensation claim.
+If you have suffered an injury as a result of a fall from height and you believe someone else was to blame for the accident, YouClaim can help you make a compensation claim.
 Call us today on 0800 10 757 95.
 Alternatively, you can let us know that you would like to start the claims process by using our e-chat function or filling in the online form on this page.